dagraham/etm-dgraham/README.md

     - Tasks with an `@s` datetime entry are regarded as pastdue after the datetime and are displayed in *Agenda View* on the relevant date according to the starting time.
     - Tasks with `@s` date entry are regarded as pastdue after the due date and are displayed in *Agenda View* on the due date before all items with datetimes.
     - Tasks that are pastdue are also displayed in *Agenda View* on the current date using the type character `<` with an indication of the number of days that the task is past due.
 - Tasks without an `@s` entry are to be completed when possible and are sometimes called *todos*.
-They are regarded as *next* items in the *Getting Things Done* terminology and are displayed in *Next View* grouped by @l (location/context).
+They are regarded as *next* items in the *Getting Things Done* terminology and are displayed in *Do Next* view grouped by @l (location/context).
 - Jobs
     - Tasks, both with and without @s entries can have component jobs using @j entries.
     - For tasks with an @s entry, jobs can have an &s entry to set the due date/datetime for the job.
 It is entered as a timeperiod relative to  the starting datetime (+ before or - after) for the task.
 Zero minutes is the default when &s is not entered.